blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 2. Navigate to your **CloudShop1** resource group and open your **CloudShopSQL** virtual machine and connect to it via Remote Desktop.

 3. Login with the **CONTOSO\demouser** domain account with password **demo@pass123**.
-Note that this is NOT the same account that you have been using, this is a domain account.
+    > **Note**: This is NOT the same account that you have been using, this is a domain account.
+You must use a domain account that is an local administrator on all nodes of the cluster to properly configure Windows Failover Clustering.

 4. Launch Server Manager if it does not start automatically.